PeterGemmell/Blockchain_voting_app/README.md

 # Blockchain_voting_app

 #### Use Case
 The idea behind the blockchain voting app was to explore blockchain technology use cases beyond cryptocurrency.
 I found a voting app to be particuarly interesting following on from the recent U.S election.
+I am interested how this could potentially avoid electoral fraud through leveraging the benefits of blockchain and smart contracts.

 #### How It Works
 The voter would open the page to a list of candidates displayed in the pairing of President / Vice President for which they select one pair.
-A cryptocurrency wallet, MetaMask in this exmaple, opens to diplay relevant fees, for which
+A cryptocurrency wallet, MetaMask in this exmaple, opens to diplay relevant fees, for which the voter then confirms.
+Perhaps in a larger scale, these are preloaded by the government in which the voter interacts with a screen at a polling station.
+Next the screen refreshes, displaying your vote next to the selected candidate with the option to vote now hidden to avoid any double voting.

-#### Cart
-Once the user has finished choosing their dishes, they click on the order button and this takes them to the checkout section.

-#### Checkout
-The app has Stripe fully integrated so in this section, the customer can theoretically enter their card details.
-From a management perspective you are able to see these payments come through as a Test payment(for demonstration purposes) both in the Stripe dashboard, and the Orders section of the Strapi dashboard.

 ![Imgur](https://i.imgur.com/pnlsqsE.png)